-1. Any adjustments in your course registration may impact financial aid and your time to graduation.
-It is recommended that students speak with the Financial Aid Office and Academic Advisor.

-2. Specialized courses offered as a module course(s) - less than 8-weeks - will not be administratively dropped or withdrawn according to this policy.
+- These policies do not change the existing drop policy in regard to the student's responsibility to drop classes in a timely manner for a tuition refund, nor do they relieve the student of the responsibility to drop the course by the published withdrawal deadlines. - 2.
+As of the 15th day of the term, students with zero credit hours (not including audits) will be administratively withdrawn from the institution. - Any adjustments in course registration may impact financial aid and time to graduation.
+It is recommended that students speak with the Financial Aid Office and their Academic Advisor. - 4.
+Specialized courses offered as a module course(s) less than 8-weeks - will not be administratively dropped or withdrawn according to this policy.
 The student is responsible to drop any module course(s) through the Registrar's Office.